LucaClaessens/stille-disco-sapper/README.md

 `TODO:` do we need more generic information?

 # Architecture
-## High-level overview
+### High-level overview
 The environment uses a headless architecture, meaning that content management and presentation are completely separated.
 The CMS is fully disconnected from the frontend.
 The biggest advantage to this approach is that the CMS can be expanded into a multi-channel solution that can also, for example, be used as a datasource for events.

 The frontend utilizes a serializing strategy provided by an SDK from the CMS provider, meaning it's not fully independent from the backend.

 The utilized stack is as follows:
 - content management with [Sanity Studio](https://www.sanity.io)
-- CI/CD, hosting, webhooks and serverless functions provided by [Netlify](https://www.netlify.com)
+- CI/CD, hosting, forms, webhooks and serverless functions provided by [Netlify](https://www.netlify.com)
 - Frontend built with [Sapper](https://sapper.svelte.dev/) and [Tailwind](https://tailwindcss.com/)
 - Packages and build/development scripts are managed with [Lerna](https://lerna.js.org/)